Amihari Onsen Ski Resort

 Ability: Strong Intermediate to Expert

 These PRIVATE guided trips will maximise your Northern Tohoku powder experience.
 Minimum 3 nights/3 days guiding.
-Options of in-resort powder hunting, lift-access sidecountry & backcountry touring options.
+Options of cat skiing, in-resort powder hunting, lift-access sidecountry & backcountry touring options.
 Resorts include Shizukuishi, Geto Kogen, Tazawako, Ani, Hachimantai, Amihari & Appi.

 Price p/p Rate per person for private group of 5 for 3 night 3 day trip